the1lab/1lab/src/Cat/Diagram/Monad/Kleisli.lagda.md

   open Cat.Reasoning C
 ```

-As shown in the previous section, category of Kleisli maps is weakly
+As shown in the previous section, the category of Kleisli maps is weakly
 equivalent to the Kleisli category, so it inherits all of the Kleisli
 category's nice properties.
 In particular, the forgetful functor from
 the category of Kleisli maps is faithful, conservative, and has a left